 The slaw-like accompaniment was similar to a salad I make at home, only this time I added tomato, which was never going to be a good idea.
 Why, oh why, did I feel the need to add colour?
 Probably because it was staring me in the face.

 The judges gave mixed reviews at each stop.
 It was impossibly to tell which way they were leaning.
 They reached me after the most innovative dish of the challenge [darn!] and their summation of my dish was non-committal.
 My meat was cooked well but underseasoned and the fat should have been more caramelised.
 My caramelised apple was not caramel enough.
-The slaw had good flavour but components should have been cut to the same size – and what was the tomato doing in there?
+The slaw had good flavour but components should have been cut to the same size — but what was the tomato doing in there?
 Matt flicked now-limp ribbons of tomato across the plate.
 I didn’t know how to feel: I had got some big things right and also made some stupid mistakes.

 If I had my time again…